A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Drive & Park

-The first is to drive.
-This is a very convenient way to get to Golden Gate Park.
-There is street parking permitted along JFK Jr Dr and MLK Jr Dr for free, but it’s a four-hour, strictly enforced, time limit.
+The first way to Golden Gate Park is to drive.
+Street parking is permitted along JFK Jr. Dr and MLK Jr. Dr for free, but it’s a four-hour, strictly enforced time limit.

 There is a parking garage at the Music Concourse that would leave you right near many of Golden Gate Park’s attractions such as the de Young Museum, the California Academy of Sciences, the Japanese Tea Garden, and the Botanical Gardens.
 The easiest way to access the garage is to enter from 9th Ave & MLK Jr Dr.